s-barsch/imagecache/README.md

-Imagemagick 6 must be installed and accessible
+Imagemagick 6 must be installed and accessible.

+`paths.cfg` should contain paths separated by newlines.